nasa/astrobee_android/build_essential_apks.md

 ```

 ### Building signed apks
-The script does use scp to copy the keystore off of volar.
-Please make sure you
+The script does use scp to copy the keystore off of hivemind.
+Please make sure
-have ssh configured to connect to volar.
+you have ssh configured to connect to hivemind.

 ```sh
 you@host:~/build$ "$B"/scripts/build_essential_apks.sh "my_key_alias" "password"